Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 TRANSPORTATION: Sakuranomiya Station → Tsuruhashi Station via Local Clockwise Osaka Loop Line then → Kintetsu-Nara Station via Express Kintetsu-Nara Line (45 min, 5 stops then 7 stops, ¥760)

-Begin your first day in Osaka, Japan bright and early by heading outside the city to Nara, a famous public park located at the foot of Mt.
+Begin your 1 day in Osaka itinerary bright and early by heading outside the city to Nara, a famous public park located at the foot of Mt.
 Wakakusa filled with sacred bowing deer.
 Yes, you read that right—the park is home to over 1,200 wild sika deer, which are considered national treasures and have been protected for centuries.
 According to legend, the deer are sacred messengers of the Shinto god of thunder, swordsmanship, and martial arts—Takemikazuchi—who arrived in Nara on the back of a white deer to guard the newly constructed capital.
 Today, you can come to visit one of the oldest parks in Japan, interacting with and feeding the deer who call it home.

 -